developer3027-lambda/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+'.forEach' - runs through the array.
+Very versatile.
+Will look at every item in array.
+'.map' - will not mess with original array.
+Will create it's own array.

 2. What is the difference between a function and a method?

+Functions are the work horse of JS and are everywhere.
+A Method is a function on an function.

 3. What is closure?

+Closure is a weird way to refer to the concept of inheritance in JS.
+Methods or nested functions can inherit from their base functions.

 4. Describe the four rules of the 'this' keyword.

+This will refer to whatever it is inside of.
+There is implicit, explicit, strict, and new.
+Implicit is default.

 5. Why do we need super() in an extended class?

+When writing nested functions, you have a base or parent with children nested inside, so they inherit from the base up.
+When writing prototypes you will reference the parent with parent.call.
+With classes, the super() replaces the parent.call

 ## Project Set up